How To Launch A Cloud Kitchen Like Kitopi?

 Why Are Cloud Kitchens So Popular?

-According to a 2018 survey, about 67% of restaurant owners in India wish to open a new source of income in the Cloud Kitchen.
+According to a 2018 survey, about 67% of restaurant owners in India wish to open a new source of income in the form of a Cloud Kitchen.
 In recent years, the popularity of Cloud Kitchen has risen enormously, mainly due to the low cost of infrastructure and high margins.
 Because orders are accepted only through online mediums and in some cases through calls, there are no additional overheads in order to maintain dining, staff and pay high rentals.

 The kitchen and expert cooks are all necessary for food making.
 In most cases, a third party handles the delivery and thus saves the owners a huge amount of money.
 Even if the owner of the kitchen decides to deliver orders himself, the costs are considerably lower than the cost of renting a restaurant and staff serving the food.